I want to get married in Finland. What paperwork do I need?

 No. Each applicant has to apply in person but the visa can be sent to you by post when ready.
 Please provide a prepaid Special Delivery Envelope with your address details and paid up to 500 grams.

-Yes.
+Yes, if you need to keep the originals.
 The Embassy does not take photocopies.

 Do I need to have a valid residence permit in the UK when applying for a visa?